larriant/knowledge/ancientwisdom/stoicism.md

 * Amor Fati - We should welcome whatever happens to us with open arms.

 #### Fatalism about the Past

 Keep firmly in mind that the past cannot be changed.
 Learn to be happy with whatever we got.

-We should think about the past but only to learn so we do better in the future.
+We should think about the past but only to learn so we do better in
+the future.

 #### Fatalism about the Present

 We have a choice:

 * Either spend time wishing the present was different.
 * Or embracing the present.

 Mirror Image of Negative Visualization

 * Refusing to think about how our present situation could be different.

-HOWEVER we should strive to become better people.
+**However** we should strive to become better people.

 * To practice stoicism in our lives.
 * And strive to do our social duty.

 ## Stoic Checklist

 Am I practicing the psychological techniques of stoicism?

 1. Have I engaged in negative visualizations?